vipermark7/discord-js-factsphere/README.md

   The Fact Sphere is a good person, whose insights are relevant.

-# To run:
+## To run:
 Clone the repository, follow [these steps](https://discordpy.readthedocs.io/en/latest/discord.html), and run the bot by changing into the right directory and typing:

   node bot.js

-after providing a valid token in a seperate .env file (in the same directory as the rest of the code) in this format:
+Be sure to provide a valid token in a seperate .env file (in the same directory as the rest of the code) in this format:

   TOKEN=asd;lkfjk21423